Have You Gone Mobile? If Not, Get There Soon!

-Currently, DOOR3 is leading user experience design for an innovative point-of-sale mobile payment solution for a major financial services institution sponsored by AT&T, T-Mobile and Verizon.
+Currently, DOOR3 is leading user experience design agency in New York for an innovative point-of-sale mobile payment solution for a major financial services institution sponsored by AT&T, T-Mobile and Verizon.
 According to Ian Mansfield, editor of cellular-news.com: “Near field communication (NFC) is a short-range wireless connectivity technology…intended primarily for intuitive, simple and secure communications between two electronic devices in close proximity to each other - a perfect fit for a mobile payment application”.
 Mansfield is expecting an explosive growth phase starting next year, paving the way for a boom in the mobile payments business.
 DOOR3 is thrilled to play a design and development role in one of the first NFC solutions and effectively lead its clients into the future of technology solutions.

 According to Giselle Tsirulnik, Senior Editor at Mobile Commerce Daily, the application DOOR3 developed for online grocer Fresh Direct “truly realizes the potential of mobile shopping – it is not a stripped-down version of the FreshDirect experience, it IS the FreshDirect experience.
 Not only can customers shop the entire store, the application is completely integrated with the FreshDirect site”.
 The application, available on iPhone and launching on Android soon, recreates the web ecommerce experience, including purchasing and scheduling deliveries.
 On the front-end, the challenge was to develop a fully-featured, yet simple to use experience that shoppers would be able to view on a 9cm LCD screen.
 On the back-end, the challenge included providing the application with all of the real-time data on thousands of product SKUs, many of which change on a daily basis.
 DOOR3 assumed development, delivery and support of the initial iPhone application after initial attempts by another firm and continues to serve as Fresh Direct’s mobile partner for ongoing strategy, application development, support and maintenance.